Business Plan For Kids

 Step 3: Define the Business Model

-After conducting market research, your child should define their business model.
-This includes deciding on the products or services they will offer, how they will price them, and how they will market them.
-Your child should also consider how they will deliver their products or services and what resources they will need to do so.
+Guide your child in deciding what products or services they will offer, how they will price them, and how they will market and deliver them.

 Step 4: Set Goals and Objectives